-Prerequisite(s): Acceptance into the Dental Assisting Program or consent of the Program Director.
+Prerequisite(s): Acceptance into the Certificate of Competence in Dental Assisting program or acceptance into the Certificate of Achievement in Dental Assisting program or consent of the Dental Assisting Program Director.

 Corequisite(s): DENT 100 and DENT 100L and DENT 103 and DENT 103L and DENT 105 and DENT 106L and DENT 108.